FrancescaShell/Test/README.md

 You will get this kind of result:
 ```
-$ python3 main.py -a username -p password -c city -m pm10
+$ python3 main.py -a username -p password -c city -m molecule
 Successful log-in.
 Welcome username!
 16.043478260869566
 ```
-> **Note:** in case the user forgets to specify the parameter, the programm runs the default parameter “pm10”.
+> **Note:** in case the user forgets to specify the molecule, the programm runs the default “pm10”.
 Indeed, pm10 are the most common polluting particles from 2.5 to 10 micrometers in diameter.

 ### Parameters Guide
-To join the program, you can choose:
+To join the program, after inserting your username and password, you can choose:
 - a **city**, in the list of European cities: conslut [OpenAQ API](https://api.openaq.org/v1/cities) documentation.
-- a **parameter**, from the set of molecules: bc, co, no2, o3, pm10, pm25, so2.
+- a **molecule**, from the set of molecules: bc, co, no2, o3, pm10, pm25, so2.
-Cities and parameters have been gathered and stored in ```pypackage``` as .csv files; respectively in ```cities.csv``` and ```parameters.csv```
+Cities and polluting molecule's parameters have been gathered and stored in ```pypackage``` as .csv files; respectively in ```cities.csv``` and ```parameters.csv```

 Positional arguments: